Handmade bricks fall principally into two categories, sandstrucks and waterstrucks.

 Are handmade bricks for you?

 We would like to think that the answer is a resounding yes.
-But simply, if you are after a brick with character and individuality, then handmade bricks are for you.
+But simply, if you are after a brick with character and individuality in colour and texture, then handmade bricks are for you.
 If you are after a highly uniform looking brick in terms of colour and texture, then handmade bricks may not be for you.
 All handmade bricks will have a certain aged appearance and will be perfectly imperfect.